GraziCredidio/Video_game_sales/README.md

 ![Database_design](https://github.com/GraziCredidio/Video_game_sales/assets/104797916/c1b714ab-20af-4d90-9a24-ed35026d617a)

+## Exploratory analysis
+SQL (MySQL) was used to explore trends and generate insights into the video games industry.
+The main topics addressed in this project were general trends, market segmentation and leading game publishers, however it was not limited to these.

+## Dashboard construction
+A reconstruction of the relational database was made inside Tableau by importing and joining the tables.
+Some key findings were chosen to be displayed.
+Interactive plots were generated and the dashboard can be accessed [here](https://public.tableau.com/app/profile/graziella.credidio/viz/Videogames_17056915247530/Dashboard).

 # Key Findings
-A series of SQL queries were carried out and data exploration was split into 5 main blocks:
+A series of SQL queries were carried out and data exploration was split into 3 main blocks:
 - General trends and quantities
-- Globally successful games
-- Most popular platforms
-- Regional market trends
+- Market segmentation
 - Publishers behind the most successful games

 ## General Trends